Develop the knowledge, skills, tools, and experience you need to make effective changes in education, work, social movements, science, or the arts.

 Reflective practitioners in any profession pilot new practices, take stock of outcomes and reflect on possible directions, and make plans to revise their practice accordingly.
 They also make connections with colleagues who model new practices and support the experimenting and practice of others.
 In this course, you’ll gain experience and up-to-date tools for reflective practice through presentations, interactive and experiential sessions, and, optionally, supervised pilot activities in schools, workplaces, and communities.

-At the end of this two-semester program, you’ll be awarded a certificate in Critical and Creative Thinking.
+At the end of this two-year program, you’ll be awarded a Master of Arts in Critical and Creative Thinking.
 The degree will demonstrate your expertise in the field on your résumé, as well as in interviews and workplace evaluations.

 Why UMass Boston Online?